brhoades/selenium_wrapper/doc/source/sw.rst

 - ``#log message``
   - This will write to our child's log "message".
-Directly calls :py:meth:`sw.child.logMsg`
+Directly calls :py:func:`sw.child.logMsg`
 - ``#msg message``
   - Writes "Child #: message" to the console.
-Calls :py:meth:`sw.child.msg`
+Calls :py:func:`sw.child.msg`
 - ``#wait element kwargs``
-  - This calls :py:meth:`sw.utils.waitToDisappear` and takes any of the kwargs as the second argument.
+  - This calls :py:func:`sw.utils.waitToDisappear` and takes any of the kwargs as the second argument.
 Please reference that function for further details about its arguments and other options.
   - ``#wait overlay type=id``
     - Waits for the element with id=overlay to disappear
   - ``#wait overlay type=name, stayGone=3``